 In order to maintain your fitness, and following the program of stopovers in your itinerary, mild fitness sessions will be offered to you during your cruise.
 If navigation and weather permit, guests can take a dip in the swimming pool of our sister ships and our PONANT explorers, or directly in the clear waters traversed by your vessel.
 Some stopovers will allow you to practice fee-based activities such as tennis, golf and SCUBA diving (remember to bring your licenses, handicap cards or dive logs).
 Finally, all our ships have a fitness room, with the exception of Le Ponant.
 Find here the details of our equipment.

 Informative presentations may be organised during the day.
 A varied and entertaining programme of cultural and fun activities is on offer every evening.

 What are the relaxation areas on board?

-For your comfort, PONANT offers various relaxation areas on board: on Le Ponant, you can enjoy a sun deck with chairs, bars, lounges, leisure spaces and a boutique.
-On our other ships, you can enjoy lounges, a spa with massage rooms and a steam room, hair salon, fitness room, swimming pool, theatre and boutique.
-Discover all the relaxation areas onboard our ships here.
+For your greater comfort, PONANT offers various relaxation areas on board: on Le Ponant, you can enjoy a solarium, deck chairs, bars, lounges, leisure spaces and a boutique. on our other ships, you can enjoy lounges, a spa with massage staterooms and a steam room, a hair salon, a fitness room, a swimming pool, a theater and a boutique.
+Discover all the relaxation areas on board our ships here .